clowixdev/os_pintOS/README.md

 ## Installing PintOS (using **Ubuntu 16.04 x64**)

+---

+### *ATTENTION!*

+#### I strongly recommend you to use Ubuntu `16.04` as VM to install PintOS on, because all the needed version of software will be installed automatically, and PintOS will launch without any bugs

+---

 *You can check step-by-step guide in Russian [here](./pintos_install.pdf).*

 **1. Gathering all needed packages with command:**